 Knife edge after cutting abrasive cardboard (Credit: uni-kiel.de)

 Some of the most abrasive items you can cut are things like cardboard, which tends to have hard particles embedded in it, wood with dirt embedded, sod, bags containing cement, etc. Of course if you do choose to cut abrasive materials on a regular basis, be prepared to sharpen frequently with a non-motorized tool!

 5. Electrolytes and Moisture

-To avoid rust damage to your knife blade, wipe it down frequently with a corrrosion inhibitor - we recommend KPL products.
+To avoid rust damage to your knife blade wipe it down frequently with a corrosion inhibitor - we recommend KPL products.
 Our knife oils both create a waterproof layer on steel, and include corrosion inhibitors that prevent rust where it starts by bonding to the steel surface and excluding oxygen, moisture, and acids.